The UNIQUE Case for the International Recognition of

 Reduced to a practical level, “recognition is an authoritative statement issued by competent foreign policy decision-makers in a country so as to signal the willingness of their state to treat with a new state or to accept that factual or legal consequences flow from a new situation”.
 Despite the traditional international law debates of whether recognition was declaratory in nature or constitutive and the allied criteria for statehood, these no longer mark the most salient dividing line in the law of recognition and

 Indeed the case of Somaliland is a good illustration of how political considerations and emphasis on OAU/AU collective action have so far acted to deny it international recognition for over two decades.
-Yet, as can be seen in many of the articles and papers in this page Somaliland meets the traditional requirements of a state for a state that has acted as sovereign independent state since May 1991.
-The following documents set out in more detail the case for recognition of the Republic of Somaliland and, provide further relevant information about Somaliland’s statehood, national identity and quest for international recognition.
+Yet, as can be seen in many of the articles and papers in this page, Somaliland meets the traditional requirements of a state and has acted as sovereign independent state since May 1991.
+The following documents set out in more detail the case for recognition of the Republic of Somaliland and provide further relevant information about Somaliland’s statehood, national identity and quest for international recognition.

 18 MAY 2011: SOMALILAND MARKS THE 20th ANNIVERSARY OF RE-ASSERTING ITS SOVEREIGNTY: